horleas/pacman/README.md

 + when dead ghost are near to come back to life, they emit a warning sound
 + Add Death Animation (correspond to the sound length)
 + When dash through one side of the map to another, the player is replaced a the correct position ( if dash is 2 block away and the player is next to the wall, then he will appears at the 2nd block a the other side of the map )
++ Modify the lifeup Image to be coherent with the rest of the level

 TODO :